 Now, if you ever find yourself wanting to get home projects done on your own, then you should invest in a decent and reliable power tool that can help you get your project easily done.

-Overall, this impact driver from Milwaukee is the right tool for you if you want something that can handle your day to day general applications.
-On the side note, contractors can also benefit from the 2753-20 since it can provide the necessary speed and power that can get their tasks done.
+Overall, this impact driver from Milwaukee is the right tool for you if you want something that can handle your day-to-day general applications.
+On a side note, contractors can also benefit from 2753-20 since it can provide the necessary speed and power that can get their tasks done.

 - Brushes and cordless for more operation time and efficiency